 Our 7.2 mile route showcases Jackson Park and Washington Park.
-Start at the 59th St./Univ. of Chicago transit stop and do a ~2 mile loop of Jackson Park, which has lovely paths winding around the Garden of the Phoenix and two lagoons, out to the Museum of Science and Industry.
+Start at the 59th St./Univ. of Chicago transit stop and do a ~2 mile loop of Jackson Park, which has lovely paths winding around the Garden of the Phoenix and two lagoons on the Olmsted-designed Wooded Island, out to the Museum of Science and Industry.
 Then run 1 mile along ‘Midway Pleasance’, skirting the south side of the University campus, to connect to Washington Park, where you can do a perimeter loop of up to 3 miles.
 To save 1.5 miles, do the closer Washington Park loop, to the Museum of African American History.

 The other route option, 7.3 miles, adds a loop along the lakeshore out to Promontory Point (great views!) and Harold Washington Park, but does not do the Washington Park loop.